-Thus, $\tau=1$ will correspond to constant solutions of \eqref{general} and the behaviour in the limit $\tau\to 0$ describes solutions whose period tends to $\infty$.
+Thus, the value $\tau=1$ corresponds to constant solutions of \eqref{general} and the behaviour in the limit $\tau\to 0$ describes solutions whose period tends to $\infty$.
 The auxiliary parameter $\tau$ will be removed later to yield solutions of the original problem.

-The geometry of the set of fixed points of $\GG(y,s)$ is obtained here for different values of $\gamma>0$ and $\delta>1$.
-The solution of the second component of \eqref{eq:PeriodicSolutions} is $y=\tau$, hence we look at zeros of the family of circle maps $s\mapsto g(\tau,s)$ where
+The geometry of the set of fixed points of the map $\GG(y,s)$ is obtained here for different values of $\gamma>0$ and $\delta>1$.
+The solution of the second component of equation \eqref{eq:PeriodicSolutions} is $y=\tau$, hence we look at zeros of the family of circle maps $s\mapsto g(\tau,s)$ where